MaayanLab/clustergrammer/README.md

 ```
 This format is easier to export from a Python Pandas DataFrame (see [net.write_matrix_to_tsv](https://github.com/MaayanLab/clustergrammer-py/blob/master/clustergrammer/export_data.py)).
 Note that 'titles' have been added to row and column names as well as row and column categories.

 Several example tab-separated matrix files can be found in the [txt](txt) directory.
-See [example workflow](#example-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use Clustergrammer.py to generate a visualization json from these matrix files.
+See [example Python workflow](#example-python-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use Clustergrammer.py to generate a visualization json from these matrix files.

 # Optional clustergrammer.js Arguments